StevenBlack/vocab/million-dollar-words.md

 ### insouciance
 Indifference, but with a subtle twist of devil-maycare.
 An apathetic person may be simply indifferent to what's going on; a person who intentionally acts as if she doesn't care in order to look cool or invulnerable is showing insouciance.
-Pronounced /N-SOO-SEE-ENTS.
+Pronounced IN-SOO-SEE-ENTS.

 ### intents and purposes